-In Independence Testing we used the chi-square test to determine whether two variables were independent.
-We now look at the same problem using dichotomous variables.
+In Independence Testing we use the chi-square test to determine whether two variables are independent.
+We now look at the same problem using the correlation coefficient with dichotomous dummy variables.

-Example 1: Calculate the point-biserial correlation coefficient for the data in Example 2 of Independence Testing (repeated in Figure 1) using dichotomous variables (repeated in Figure 1).
+Example 1: Calculate the point-biserial correlation coefficient for the data in Example 2 of Independence Testing (repeated in Figure 1) using dichotomous variables.

 Figure 1 – Contingency table for data in Example 1

-This time let x = 1 if the patient is cured and x = 0 if the patient is not cured, and let y = 1 if therapy 1 is used and y = 0 if therapy 2 is used.
+Define the random variable x such that x = 1 if the patient is cured and x = 0 if the patient is not cured, and define y = 1 if therapy 1 is used and y = 0 if therapy 2 is used.
 Thus for 31 patients x = 1 and y = 1, for 11 patients x = 0 and y = 1, for 57 patients x = 1 and y = 0 and for 51 patients x = 0 and y = 0.

 If we list all 150 pairs of x and y as shown in range P3:Q152 of Figure 2 (only the first 6 data rows are displayed) we can calculate the correlation coefficient using the CORREL function to get = .192.